8 4/5 as a Decimal: A complete walkthrough

 Method 3: Understanding Decimal Place Value

 Understanding decimal place value provides a deeper insight into the conversion process.
-The decimal point separates the whole number part from the fractional part.
+Still, the decimal point separates the whole number part from the fractional part.
 To the right of the decimal point, each place value represents a decreasing power of 10.

 - The first place to the right of the decimal point represents tenths (1/10).